kunal370/kunal370/README.md

 ### Hey there 👋 I'm Kunal

-I’m currently pursuing my Bachelors in Computer Science & Engineering.
+Currently pursuing my Bachelors in Computer Science & Engineering.

-I’m passionate about Android Application Developement and I enjoy learning new things.
+Passionate about Android learning new things and coding.

  📫 reach me : meshramkunal370@gmail.com

- ⚡ Fun fact: I'm kinda like playing Video Games
+ ⚡ Fun fact: kinda like playing Video Games
 <!--
 **kunal370/kunal370** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.